 Cloisters, in the heart of the Temple near to its world famous church, was founded on a commitment to civil liberties and had a historical leaning to the political left.
-The set’s more than 50 barristers, including 15 silks, are renowned for their involvement in ground-breaking and pioneering cases that regularly make headline news.
+The set’s more than 50 barristers, including 13 silks, are renowned for their involvement in groundbreaking and pioneering cases which regularly make headline news.

-Its head of chambers, Robin Allen QC, has been instructed in more than 40 Supreme Court/House of Lords test cases.
-He represented Doug Paulley in the case where the Supreme Court ruled that wheelchair users have priority over buggies on buses and he acted for Gareth Lee in the “gay cake” case against a bakery that refused to make a pro gay-marriage cake, in the first time the court sat in Belfast.
+Former head of chambers, Robin Allen QC, has been instructed in more than 40 Supreme Court/House of Lords test cases.
+He represented Doug Paulley in the case in which the Supreme Court ruled wheelchair users have priority over buggies on buses and he acted for Gareth Lee in the “gay cake” case against a bakery which refused to make a pro gay-marriage cake, in the first time the court sat in Belfast.

-Cloisters is far from being a one-trick pony — it is the go-to set for employment and discrimination law.
-Paul Epstein QC was involved in the landmark equal pay claim brought by thousands of female employees against supermarket giant Asda.
+Cloisters is far from being a one-trick pony — it is the go-to set for employment and discrimination law with stars including Caspar Glyn QC and Jason Galbraith-Marten QC.
 It has the predominant claimant clinical negligence practice and a reputation for handling multi-million actions.
 Its professional discipline & regulatory practice is highly regarded and members of its sports, media & entertainment team act for the Football Association and other sporting bodies and personalities.
 In addition, its mediation practice is led by former Lord Justice of Appeal, Sir Stephen Sedley.

 A set with such credentials and reputation is a good place for rookies to learn and cut their teeth.
-Pupils and juniors give it a respective B and A for training and work in the 2020-21 Legal Cheek survey.
-The set takes on two pupils a year who receive £54,000, half of which is guaranteed earnings, and you can ask for £8,000 in advance.
+Pupils and juniors give it solid marks for training and work in the Legal Cheek Junior Barristers Survey.
+The set takes on up to four pupils a year who each receive £54,000, half of which is guaranteed earnings, and you can also ask for £8,000 in advance.

 Headed up by Jacques Algazy QC and Martyn McLeish, Cloisters bills itself as a “supportive and nurturing set where everyone is given the opportunity to thrive and become the best in their field” and it takes seriously its role to support and develop its pupils.
-They receive a formal appraisal at the end of each quarter and tenancy decisions are based on a series of assessed tasks undertaken during the second six months.
+The tenancy decision is based on a series of assessed tasks conducted during the second six months.
 These include drafting, legal research, advocacy and interview.
 The decision is also based on feedback from each pupils’ supervisors, other barristers they have done work for, and, interestingly, from opponents, clients and clerks.